-This will be the very debut post for the massive Vinyl Swarm section.
+This will be the debut post for the massive Vinyl Swarm section.

 This was especially troublesome to some of our writers (esp. for the fact that I took great pride in featuring rather large, in-depth reviews and encouraging them to “make em’ long”).

-First writer “up to the plate” is Philip Cerreta Jr. from New York, who waxes poetically on a handful of 80′s Metal releases.
+First up is Philip Cerreta Jr. from New York, who waxes poetically on a handful of 80′s Metal releases.
 Yes, this is the same cool guy who contributed lots of killer+ intricate fantasy-type drawings for our Artwork section here.

 I especially like his full-on rant about a certain growling “death” Metal singer.
 That’s right folks, we are not going to “sugar-coat” any reviews around here.
 I am posting all reviews as-is, regardless of who wrote them and whether they loved them or hated them!